evolution-linux/evolution-docs/src/installation/guides/chroot.md

 If on aarch64, it will be necessary to install a kernel package in addition to `base-system`.
-For example, `linux` is a kernel package that points to the latest stable kernel packaged by Void.
+For example, `linux` is a kernel package that points to the latest stable kernel packaged by EvolutionOS.

 ### The XBPS Method